Artanisx/Arta2DEngine/Documentation/userguide.md

 using Arta2DEngine.Input;
 ```

-Command.cs has two constructors, one for a Keyboard command and one for Mouse command.
+Command.cs has three constructors, one for a Keyboard command, one for Mouse command and one for Gamepad command.
 The keyboard command expects a key:
 ```c
 public Command(Keys key)